aqwert/flutter_auth_starter/README.md

   }
 ```

 The `TabletAwareScaffold` will render the mobileView if the screen width is under 660, otherwise it will render the tabletView.
-Of course it is up to the implmentation of these `WidgetBuilders` to return the appropriate view.
+Of course it is up to the implmentation of these `WidgetBuilders` to return the appropriate view (i.e. 1 column vs 2 column layout).

 ## Modal Dialogs.

-Instead of using the `showDialog` directly there is a [utility wrapper](https://github.com/aqwert/flutter_auth_starter/blob/master/lib/core/common/dialog.dart) that will either
+Instead of using the `showDialog` directly there is a [utility wrapper](https://github.com/aqwert/flutter_auth_starter/blob/master/lib/core/common/dialog.dart) that will either:

 * Push a MaterialPageRoute with fullScreenDialog set to true, or
 * Use showDialog to 'popup' a dialog with a margin